Two pairs and a free, quality eye exam for just $79.95

 Cataracts, for example, can account for some declining vision.
 And glaucoma can slowly rob you of your sight — without any warning signs.

 The more advanced these conditions become, the harder they are to treat or slow the progression.
-That means skipping your eye exam and buying OTC readers can delay the diagnosis of potential underlying conditions.
+That means skipping your eye exam and buying over-the-counter readers can delay the diagnosis of potential underlying conditions.

 At America’s Best, we want your eyes to be at their healthiest.
 That’s why we’ve partnered with independent doctors of optometry nationwide to provide one-stop eye care.